rainmanh/jumpscale_core8/docs/AYS/Definitions/2-Templates-Recipes-Instances.md

   - How to export/import the data

 All this is described in the AYS service template files:

   - service.hrd
   - schema.hrd
   - actions.py

-Read the section about the [Life cycle of an AYS service instance](AtYourServiceLifecycle.html) for more details.

 ### AYS service recipes